Are you looking for a top-quality menstrual cup? Read our buying guide packed with information to help you decide if this is the one to choose.

 The difference is slight, and both of these cups are considered to be some of the firmer cups on the market today.
 If you find that the stiffer cups are uncomfortable, you many want to consider using one of the softer menstrual cups.

 “I’ve been using the Moon Cup for 10 years now and have never looked back.
 Everyone should be using one of these things!
-I can’t believe I wasted so many not knowing about these things.”
+I can’t believe I wasted so many not knowing about these things.
+So happy I bought this and it’s perfect for those heavy flow days with the higher capacity.”

-You can easily get the MoonCup on Amazon today:
+You can easily get the MoonCup online today:

 Two Sizes of Moon Cups